List of The Godfather characters: Rocco Lampone

 Rocco Lampone, better known only as Rocco, is at first a mafia soldier, and later Michael Corleone's capo, head of security and assassin.
 Lampone appears in two of the three films.
 Lampone was born September 3, 1911.
 Once a soldier who was sent home from the front with a Purple Heart after having his leg crippled due to a shattered kneecap in 1943.
-Lampone began his career in organized crime during the Peter Clemenza regime, assassinating Paulie Gatto in Part I. He and another soldier kill Philip Tattaglia and a prostitute.
-Michael Corleone makes him caporegime after the family moves to Nevada, and arranges security for the family's Lake Tahoe compound; he is, however, unable to prevent an attempted murder of Michael by two gangsters employed by his rival Hyman Roth brought into the mansion by his brother and traitor Fredo Corleone.
+Lampone began his career in organized crime during the Peter Clemenza regime, assassinating Paulie Gatto in Part I. He is promoted to capo shortly after Michael Corleone returns from Sicily, heading a newly created regime.
+He and one of his soldiers kill Philip Tattaglia and a prostitute.

+After the family moves to Nevada, Rocco arranges security for the family's Lake Tahoe compound; he is, however, unable to prevent an attempted murder of Michael by two gangsters employed by his rival Hyman Roth brought into the mansion by his brother and traitor Fredo Corleone.
 Eventually, when Michael Corleone decides to take revenge on Roth, it is Rocco who opines at the conclave held at the lake house that assassinating the mob boss is "difficult but not impossible," and they personally entrust him with the assassination.
-Disguised as a reporter, Rocco approaches Roth at the Miami airport and shoots him, but despite the panic and confusion that ensues, a police officer shoots and kills him in return.
+Disguised as a reporter, Rocco approaches Roth at the Miami airport and shoots him, but despite the panic and confusion that ensues, a federal agent shoots and kills him in return.
 Rocco also appears in the novel The Godfather Returns.

 Lampone is portrayed by Tom Rosqui in the first two parts of The Godfather.
 It was planned for him to return for The Godfather Part III but was ultimately ruled out following Rosqui's illness which led to his death in 1991.